from £86 /night help

 The former Head Gardener's residence on the magnificent Milne Graden Estate, Garden House is situated in the most idyllic position on the banks of the River Tweed.
 This really is a place to get away from it all.
 No road or building in sight other than the romantic ruins of Twizel Castle with only the occasional deer, heron and otter for neighbours.
 The rooms are beautifully furnished and the large garden is totally secluded, surrounded by mature trees with a private pathway leading down to the river and a network of wonderful walks.

-The sitting room has an open log fire, Sky television and DVD player with a good selection of DVDs, as well as free Wifi.
+The sitting room has an open log fire, television with DVD player with a good selection of DVDs, as well as free Wifi.
 The kitchen has dining space for six guests with wonderful views of the Tweed.
 It is decorated in traditional Shaker style with neutral tones throughout, natural tiled floor and oak work surfaces.
 The accommodation comprises three bedrooms; two doubles (both with 4' 6" beds) and one twin (with two 3' beds).
 All have fabulous views of the river or the surrounding Estate.

 A special touch is the complimentary welcome pack awaiting guests on arrival which includes homemade lemon drizzle cake, homemade granola, organic milk, dry cured bacon, free range eggs, vine tomatoes, fresh bread, as well as tea and coffee presented in your own jute shopping bag.